Skip to content

 2. In-House Production Facilities

-Chicken Republic facilities follow strict quality checks.
+Chicken Republic facilities also follow strict quality checks.
 They batch-cook, test, and ship based on store demand.
 The company even runs its own quality assurance lab to screen incoming ingredients.

 3. Local Sourcing and Cold Chain Delivery